Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 - [ ] https://ntent.com/, https://www.clearquery.io/how, https://www.searchhub.io/, https://etymo.io/, https://searcheo.io/, http://seeknshop.io/, https://constructor.io/, https://www.searchtap.io/, https://lucidworks.com/

-If the recommender system is to solve the information overload problem personally, information retrieval and search technology  is to solve that problem generally at the web-scale.
+If the recommender system is to solve the information overload problem personally, modern information retrieval and search technology  is to solve that problem generally at the web-scale.
 [Technically, IR studies the acquisition, organization, storage, retrieval, and distribution of information.](http://www.dsi.unive.it/~dm/Slides/5_info-retrieval.pdf)
 Information is in diverse format or form, such as character strings(texts), images, voices and videos so that information retrieval has diverse subfields such as [multimedia information retrieval](http://press.liacs.nl/mlew/mir2019.html) and [music information retrival](https://musicinformationretrieval.com/index.html).
 Search engine is considered as a practical application of information retrieval.

 Critical to all search engines is the problem of designing an effective retrieval model that can rank documents accurately for a given query.
-A main goal of any IR system is to rank documents optimally given a query so that a highly relevant documents would be ranked above less relevant ones and nonrelevant ones.
+A main goal of any IR system is to rank documents optimally given a query so that a highly relevant documents would be ranked above less relevant ones and non-relevant ones.
 `Relevance`, `Ranking`  and `Context`  are three foundation stones of web search.
 In this section, we focus on relevance more than rank.

 If interested in the history of information retrieval, Mark Sanderson and W. Bruce Croft wrote a paper for [The History of Information Retrieval Research](https://ciir-publications.cs.umass.edu/pub/web/getpdf.php?id=1066).